Friday, September 14, 2018

 Glassboro, NJ 08028

 Each student may bring up to four guests to this special event.
-There will be no invitations or RSVPs.
+Invitations will be mailed to your guests in early August.

-Students must arrive at Pfleeger Concert Hall by 1:45 p.m.
-Doors will open for event guests at 3 p.m. -- one hour before the start of the ceremony.
+Students must arrive at Pfleeger Concert Hall by 2:30 p.m.
+Doors will open for event guests at 3:30 p.m. -- one half hour before the start of the ceremony.

 Students, staff and White Coat Ceremony guests may park in Lot C or Lot D. It is a short walk from these lots to Pfleeger Concert Hall/Wilson Hall.
 For guests who need special assistance, Rowan Public Safety will use golf carts to shuttle guests.
 Guests who require special needs parking should contact Jenene Thomas at email@example.com.